xuyu-cam/PGS-BC-Traits-Using-ML-DL/README.md

  Codes that extract genotype files from plink-format data for ML/DL algorithms.

 # Methods
- Method codes for UNI, EN, BR, MLP, CNN.
+ Method codes for UNI, EN (Sklearn implementation), BR, MLP, CNN.

+ # Updated_Methods
+ Method codes for EN (SNPNET implementation) and LDpred2 (Fitting on genome-wide variants)

 # Run_jobs
 Main functions that train EN, BR, CNN, MLP models for blood cell traits PGS on UKB data, and run internal and external tests with the trained models.